Here are all the facts and statistics you need to know about the Circuit de Barcelona-Catalunya ahead of the 2021 Spanish Grand Prix!

 🇪🇸 RACE WINNERS

 Michael Schumacher holds the record for the most wins here, having taken victory six times, while Ferrari are the team with the most wins, with eight.
-German and British drivers have been the most successful here, with eight wins apiece.
-Germany’s tally includes six for Schumacher, one for Sebastian Vettel and one for Nico Rosberg, while Lewis Hamilton, Nigel Mansell, Damon Hill and Jenson Button have brought home Britain’s eight wins.
-Renault are the engine manufacturer with the most wins at the Catalunya circuit, having powered eleven victories.
+British drivers have been the most successful here, with nine wins.
+Britain’s tally includes wins for Lewis Hamilton, Nigel Mansell, Damon Hill and Jenson Button.
+Renault and Mercedes are tied as the engine manufacturer with the most wins at the Catalunya circuit, each having powered eleven victories.

 Four drivers have taken back-to-back wins at this track.
 They are Nigel Mansell, Michael Schumacher, Mika Hakkinen and Lewis Hamilton.
 Of those, Schumacher, Hakkinen and Hamilton have taken more than two consecutive Spanish Grand Prix victories.
 Hakkinen won three in a row between 1998 and 2000, Schumacher took four in a row from 2001 to 2004 and Hamilton is currently on a streak of three successive wins.

-Williams and Ferrari share the record for most consecutive team wins at the Circuit de Barcelona-Catalunya.
+Williams, Ferrari and Williams share the record for most consecutive team wins at the Circuit de Barcelona-Catalunya.
 Williams took four victories in a row between 1991 and 1994, while Ferrari won four in a row between 2001 and 2004.
-Mercedes could join that list this weekend – they’ve won every race at the track since 2017.
+Mercedes joined the list in 2020, having won every race at the track since 2017.

-There are four previous winners of the Spanish Grand Prix on the 2020 grid.
-Lewis Hamilton has the most wins of the current field here, having won four times, Kimi Raikkonen has won twice, while Sebastian Vettel and Max Verstappen have each taken a single victory.
+There are five previous winners of the Spanish Grand Prix on the 2021 grid.
+Lewis Hamilton has the most wins of the current field here, having won four times, Kimi Raikkonen and Fernando Alonso have each won twice, while Sebastian Vettel and Max Verstappen have each taken a single victory.